 Previous GeneCards Identifiers for CHAMP1 Gene

 This gene encodes a zinc finger protein that functions as a regulator of chromosome segregation in mitosis.
 The encoded protein is required for correct alignment of chromosomes on the metaphase plate, and plays a role in maintaining the attachment of sister kinetochores to microtubules from opposite spindle poles.
-Mutations in this gene are associated with autosomal dominant mental retardation-40. [provided by RefSeq, Oct 2016]
+Mutations in this gene are associated with an autosomal dominant form of intellectual disability. [provided by RefSeq, Jul 2017]

 GeneCards Summary for CHAMP1 Gene

 CHAMP1 (Chromosome Alignment Maintaining Phosphoprotein 1) is a Protein Coding gene.
 Diseases associated with CHAMP1 include Mental Retardation, Autosomal Dominant 40 and Autosomal Dominant Non-Syndromic Intellectual Disability.
-GO annotations related to this gene include nucleic acid binding.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding.